 Tile Calculator and Cost Estimator – Plan a Floor, Wall, or Backsplash

-Tile adds beauty to any kitchen or bathroom and is both affordable and durable.
 Calculate the tile material needed for your floor, wall, or backsplash project by entering your project dimensions.
 Estimate the cost of materials by entering the price per below.

 Find Qualified Tile Professionals in Your Area

-Estimating Tile Patterns
+How to Estimate Tile Patterns

 Kitchen and bath tile is often installed in a pattern using different sizes.
 To estimate the amount of tile needed you can find the square footage of the repeating pattern and then estimate how many instances of that pattern are needed, then multiply by the number needed to create the pattern.
 For instance, if your pattern requires one 8″x12″ and one 6″x8″ then add the square footage of both tiles together to find the square footage of the pattern.
 Then divide the floor ft2 by the tile ft2.